Gregory-Ryan/Shogi/cf_README.md

 # cf.eul(r,t)
 Takes a input in polar form (radius,angle(radians)) and returns a complex number in the form of (Re,Im).
-The input is two floats and it returns a tuple.
+The input is two Decimals and it returns a tuple.

 # cf.eul_c(r,z)
 Takes a input in the form of (r,z) and returns a complex number in the form of (Re,Im). (r*e**(z*i))